-One of the oldest festivals in the state, the Florence Rhododendron Festival (May 15-17, 2020) kicks off on Oregon’s Central Coast most appropriately with the crowning of Queen Rhododendra.
+One of the oldest festivals in the state, the Florence Rhododendron Festival (May) kicks off on Oregon’s Central Coast most appropriately with the crowning of Queen Rhododendra).
 The weekend continues in lavish celebration with a “Rhody Days” parade, car show, arts and crafts fair, a 5K run, carnival and of course lots of rhododendrons, as seen along the Coast.

-In an ode to everyone’s favorite exotic flower, the Keizer Iris Festival (May 14-17, 2020) happens at the world-famous Schreiner’s Iris Gardens.
+In an ode to everyone’s favorite exotic flower, Iris Bloom Season (May) happens at the world-famous Schreiner’s Iris Gardens in Keizer.
 Here, 500 varieties of irises bloom on 10 acres — not just purple but white, red, blue, copper and even black.
-The iris festival happens during the community-wide KeizerFEST; other events include a golf tournament, a series of runs (3K to certified marathon), food and beverage tastings, carnival, live music and a parade.
+The celebration happens during the community-wide KeizerFEST; other events include a golf tournament, a series of runs (3K to certified marathon), food and beverage tastings, carnival, live music and a parade.

 Lavender Daze Festival

 The annual Hood River Lavender Daze Festival, held every July in Hood River, is a feast for the senses.
 Don’t miss the energetic live music, arts booths, barbecue and lavender-infused gelato, face painting, craft classes, a ladybug release party and wine tasting.
 All of this is steeped with the sweet smell of thousands of organic Oregon lavender plants available for U-cut.
 Be ready for friendly bees.